hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - real-time fluorescence lifetime computation
 - live visualization and analysis tools

-Major workflows were implemented as independent software modules, making the platform maintainable, extensible, and adaptable to new hardware and experimental procedures.
+The system was structured into independent software modules, making it maintainable, extensible, and adaptable to new hardware and experimental procedures.

 ---

 ### System Architecture

-The software coordinates communication between the control computer and the microscope subsystems, including:
+The software coordinates communication between the control computer and the main microscope subsystems, including:

 - laser shutter
 - galvanometric scanning mirrors